Year of Publication

 Multivariate regressions were utilized in this study to evaluate whether there is an association between the length of the patient’s home medication list, the time of admission, and disease states with different types of med rec errors.
 Several results of this study were statistically significant, one showing that med rec errors overall increase as the length of the patient’s home medication list increases.
 Additionally, errors by nurses increased when the patient had a congestive heart failure (CHF) or chronic obstructive pulmonary disease (COPD) diagnosis.
 While the results of the study showed these associations exist, factors such as the length of the patient’s medication list, time of admission, and disease state do not demonstrate causation for these errors made by nurses during med recs.
 Further studies are necessary to rule out other factors that could be contributing to such errors.

 Freeman, Kalen T., "Evaluating Ways to Reduce Errors in Medication Reconciliations Performed by Nurses in a Rural Hospital Setting" (2019).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 315.